Dear MendMeShop,

 Evaluate how you use your knee in daily activities to determine if you can decrease stress on the arthritic tissue.
 This may involve changing your technique, using correct or supportive equipment (proper shoes, mobility aids) and/or implementing ergonomically-sound structures to help you perform your tasks more effectively and safely (prevent you from squatting or bending your knee as much).
 Taking more frequent breaks during your work or activities can also alleviate stress on your knee joint.
 Speak with an occupational therapist or a professional in your specific activity or work setting to get the proper information.

-Maintaining a healthy weight will keep your joints heathly
+Maintaining a healthy weight will keep your joints healthy

 • Weight loss and/or weight maintenance, which involves eating a balanced diet full of protein, complex carbohydrates, fats, vitamins, minerals, phytochemicals and antioxidants.
 This will help support a healthy system and will help you to maintain your weight.
-If you gain just 10 pounds your joints must bear from 25 up to 100 pounds extra.
 Limiting your caffeine, alcohol and nicotine consumption will also improve your health.

 • Getting more physical; this allows you to burn energy and have an outlet for your emotions.
 Physical activity also releases endorphins (body's natural "feel good" chemicals), that produce a sense of well-being and positive attitude.